 However, they’re usually not difficult to housetrain, particularly if you start teaching them the proper bathroom protocols at a young age and use a crate to assist with the training process.
 Because of this stubborn attitude, obedience training could prove to be a good idea for these dogs.

 Because they’re the product of two different dog breeds, Pitskies enjoy the benefits of something called hybrid vigor.
 This essentially means that because they are the product of two very different gene pools, they aren’t as likely to suffer from some of the diseases and problems that many purebred dogs are.

 However, Husky-Pitbull mixes can experience a few health problems that you should be aware of.
 Many, for example, are susceptible to skin and coat problems, and they may even be allergic to some proteins.
 Fortunately, most of these issues are fairly easy to treat, and sometimes you can improve their skin and coat health by simply supplementing their diet with omega-3 fatty acids.

 Joint problems are also something to watch for when adding a Pitsky to your family.
 They may suffer from hip dysplasia, and osteoarthritis is also a potential problem.
-To help avoid these problems, be sure to select a good food for your dog, watch his body weight closely, and avoid letting him jump up or down from high places.
+To help avoid these problems, be sure to select a good dog food for your pup, watch his body weight closely, and avoid letting him jump up or down from high places.

-Be sure to discuss your food choice with your vet while your dog is a puppy, as young Pitskies may require a food formulated specifically for the needs of large-breed puppies.
+Be sure to discuss your food choice with your vet while your dog is a puppy, as Pitsky puppies may require a food formulated specifically for the needs of large-breed puppies.
 However, others may not – you’ll just need to discuss the issue with your vet.